vmware-tanzu/velero/design/cli-install-changes.md

         --prefix string                                   prefix under which all Velero data should be stored within the bucket.
 Optional.
-        --provider string                                 name of the backup storage provider (e.g. aws, azure, gcp) --show-labels                                     show labels in the last column --cacert mapStringString                          sets the name of the corresponding CA cert secret for the object storage.
-Format is provider-name=cacert-secret-name.
+        --provider string                                 name of the backup storage provider (e.g. aws, azure, gcp) --show-labels                                     show labels in the last column --credentials mapStringString                     sets the name of the corresponding credentials secret for a provider.
+Format is provider:credentials-secret-name.
 (NEW)
-        --credentials mapStringString                     sets the name of the corresponding credentials secret for a provider.
-Format is provider:credentials-secret-name.
+        --cacert-file mapStringString                     configuration to use for creating a secret containing a custom certificate for an S3 location of a plugin provider.
+Format is provider:path-to-file.
 (NEW)

       get                                                 Display backup storage locations
         --default                                         displays the current default backup storage location (NEW)